 The course offers a mix of videos and text lessons you can download.
 In other words, you get to see my smiling face sometimes.

-You can buy a lot of books and take a lot of classes on writing and publishing, or you can take this course for the resonable price of $19.99.
+You can buy a lot of books and take a lot of classes on writing and publishing, or you can take this course for the reasonable price of $19.99 by visiting Learn Desk.
 You can learn beyond the course by consulting the list of resources at the end of each lesson.

 What are you waiting for?
 Readers are waiting!